sudheermuthyala/terraform-/08-terraform-provisioners/04-null-resoure/108-null-resource-intro/README.md

 ## Introduction
 - Reference-[Null provider](https://registry.terraform.io/providers/hashicorp/null/latest/docs)
     - Null Provider is a **rather-unusual provider that has constructs that intentionally do Nothing**
-    - But in terraform in for few specfic
+    - But in terraform in for few specfic usecases
 ```t

 ```